jumpalottahigh/blog.georgi-yanev.com/src/pages/fpv/2018-03-17-build-a-quad/index.md

 tags:
   - 'build'
   - 'gear'
-affiliate:
+  - 'diy'
+  - 'project'
-  'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
+affiliate: 'Links to Banggood in this article are affiliate links and would support the blog if used to make a purchase.'
-ogKeywords:
-  'FPV, racing quads, quad, drone, frsky taranis, lipo batteries, quad build, drone build, brotherhobby returner motors, realacc furious frame, DIY, Racerstar StarF4S 30A Blheli_S Dshot 4 in 1 ESC OSD Flight Controller'
+ogKeywords: 'FPV, racing quads, quad, drone, frsky taranis, lipo batteries, quad build, drone build, brotherhobby returner motors, realacc furious frame, DIY, Racerstar StarF4S 30A Blheli_S Dshot 4 in 1 ESC OSD Flight Controller'
-ogDescription:
-  'I took on the challenge to build my first quad.
+ogDescription: 'I took on the challenge to build my first quad.
 This is how it went.'
 ogImage: './build-a-quad-21.jpg'
 ---